davanstrien/citymash-notes/markdown.md

 #### Trying Pandoc

-Although it is not possible to use all of the features of pandoc without installing the software we can still try a number of features of pandoc without installing it.
+Although it is not possible to use all of the features of pandoc without installing the software we can still try a number out some of the features of Pandoc using an online test version.

-* [http://pandoc.org/try/](http://pandoc.org/try/) Pandoc allows you to convert between a large number of different formats.
-We'll explore it a little more below.
+* [http://pandoc.org/try/](http://pandoc.org/try/) Pandoc allows you to convert between a large number of different formats

-Pandoc is a software

-allows you to include references in a plain text format using bibtex files .bib files are bibliographic files in plain text. they have been around since the 80s.
+### Using Pandoc for academic writing
+Pandoc extends some of the functionality of Markdown and in particular makes it more suitable for academic writing.
+This final section is largely based on a [tutorial](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)  on the Programming Historian site.
+It is probably ambitious to try to cover all of the things that can be done with Pandoc in a short session but it might be possible to install the software (if you want) and to start exploring Pandoc.

+**Disclaimer: although it is unlikely, unexpected things can happen to computers when you install new software.
+Pandoc carries no warranty of any kind. **

+To use pandoc we will have to:

+* install Pandoc on our computer.
+Instructions for different installation methods can be found [here](http://pandoc.org/installing.html).
+* have a plain text editor.
+For now notepad or text edit will be fine though you may want to try out some more advanced text editors in the future.
+* if we want to produce PDFs we will also need to install LaTeX.
+There are a variety of different installations of LaTeX available and it is probably worth setting aside some more time to install this.
+* have some citations in bib format.
+There are some included in the folder for this lesson that you can use.

 ---